SHIELDS OF PROTECTION RIGHTS

 Discussing the Election with Students

-Teaching Tolerance — We urge you to provide comfort and space for these discussions, and encourage you to go to the following website — www.tolerance.org/election2016 — and the websites of our affiliates, AFT, NEA, CFT, and CTA, for more ideas on how to discuss the elections with young people.
+Teaching Tolerance — We urge you to provide comfort and space for these discussions, and encourage you to go to the following website — www.tolerance.org/election2016 — and the websites of our affiliates, AFTNEACFT, and CTA, for more ideas on how to discuss the elections with young people.
 We are here for you in your crucial work.

-Additonal Resources to Draw From
+Additional Resources to Draw From

 United We Dream Educational Empowerment Program, the National Immigration Law Center, First Focus & the AFT